merenlab/anvio.org/README.md

 bundle exec jekyll serve
 ```

+Once you run a copy of the web page, visit http://localhost:4000/web-tips/ to find some useful tips for content developers.

 # Contributing

 If you have any questions regarding anything below, please get in touch with us on the anvi'o Slack channel (an up-to-date link is at the top of the front page of https://anvio.org).